 Your children may already have a strong and happy relationship with both parents.
 Hence, cooperative co-parenting will allow your children to still enjoy the sense of security and consistency of having both parents, despite changes to the family structure.

-To better protect the interest of children affected by their parents’ divorce, divorcing parents with minor children below 14 years of age (to include children below 21 years old at a later phase), who cannot agree on all matters of divorce including an agreed parenting plan for their children, will need to attend a mandatory parenting programme before they can file for divorce.
+To better protect the interest of children affected by their parents’ divorce, divorcing parents with minor children below 14 years of age (minor children below 21 years old with effect from 21 January 2018), who cannot agree on all matters of divorce including an agreed parenting plan for their children, will need to attend a mandatory parenting programme before they can file for divorce.
 The programme will cover a range of issues that may affect their children including housing, school, care arrangements and positive co-parenting after divorce.
-Divorcing parents would be able to apply for this programme online via the MSF divorce support microsite and other online platforms in mid-November 2016.
+Divorcing parents would be able to apply for this programme online via the MSF divorce support microsite.

 How to Co-Parent